 We do not believe we can recommend investment strategies without first knowing the answer to, “What’s the money for?”
-We answer this question through a 90-minute discovery meeting followed by a written Monument Blueprint that details the priorities for your Private Wealth Design.
-We then co-create your full Private Wealth Design, which guides us to make the best recommendation for how to invest your funds to ultimately achieve your goals.
+We answer this question through a 90-minute discovery meeting followed by a written blueprint that details the priorities for your plan.
+We then co-create your Private Wealth Design plan, which guides us to make the best recommendation for how to invest your funds to ultimately achieve your goals.

-Are you working with a “solo advisor” and their employees…meaning a team that is comprised of a single advisor and several operations assistants?
-This creates a “succession plan” risk should your Advisor retire or pass away.
+If you are working with or considering a “solo advisor” and their employees (meaning a team that is comprised of a single advisor and several operations assistant) it’s important to ask about their succession plan.
+You must identify if there is a “succession plan risk” should your Advisor retire or pass away.

 Ensure that any team you work with has a solid, qualified team in place to continue advising you if your primary Advisor retires.

-Monument has a “Path to Ownership” for employees, designed to retain our valuable team members and eliminate any “succession gap” while you need ongoing advice.
+You will have a deep bench of talent to advise you.
+Our employees have a “Path to Ownership”, designed to retain our valuable team members and eliminate any “succession gap” for providing you with high-quality, ongoing advice.